MarcLinderGit/news_content/README.md

 # Exploring News Articles with TF-IDF

-In this prokect, I'll leverage Natural Language Processing (NLP) and the power of term frequency-inverse document frequency (TF-IDF) to analyze news articles.
+In this project, I'll leverage Natural Language Processing (NLP) and the power of term frequency-inverse document frequency (TF-IDF) to analyze news articles.
 By identifying the most significant terms in each article, I can gain quick insights into their topics, making it easier for me to navigate the world of news.
 I'll work with a selection of articles from The News International, a prominent English-language newspaper in Pakistan.
 My goal is to use TF-IDF to examine each article's content and determine the terms that best describe its topic.

 Here's how I'll approach this: